Sbanant/Disease-detection/README.md

 Conclusion
 Through advanced image preprocessing, data augmentation, model tuning, and multimodal feature representation, we were able to significantly improve the accuracy of the model.
 The combination of these techniques allowed the classifier to excel in both common and rare skin conditions.
-Future improvements may involve leveraging more advanced deep learning models and exploring fine-grained disease subtypes.
+Future improvements may involve leveraging more advanced deep-learning models and exploring fine-grained disease subtypes.